peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 An array of tags, or the empty string if this object is untagged.

-### Add
+### Set

-    public PeterO.Cbor.CBORObject Add(
+    public PeterO.Cbor.CBORObject Set(
-        PeterO.Cbor.CBORObject key,
+        object key,
-        PeterO.Cbor.CBORObject value);
+        object valueOb);

-Adds a new object to this map.
+Maps an object to a key in this CBOR map, or adds the value if the key doesn't exist.

 <b>Parameters:</b>

- * <i>key</i>: A CBOR object representing the key.
+ * <i>key</i>: An object representing the key.
 Can be null, in which case this value is converted to CBORObject.Null.

- * <i>value</i>: A CBOR object representing the value.
+ * <i>valueOb</i>: A CBOR object representing the value.
 Can be null, in which case this value is converted to CBORObject.Null.

 <b>Returns:</b>